lhcb/starterkit-lessons/second-analysis-steps/building-decays-part2.md

----
-layout: page
-title: Second analysis steps
-subtitle: Building your own decay.
+# Building your own decay.
 Modern Selection Framework
-minutes: 15
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Build a decay chain with the most optimized tools
+* Build a decay chain with the most optimized tools
-> * Learn the advantages of these specialized tools
+* Learn the advantages of these specialized tools
+{% endobjectives %}

 As discussed previously, the Selection Framework can become a bit cumbersome in terms of the naming and construction of the `Selection`-`CombineParticles` repetitions.
 For this reason, the Selection Framework offers a more streamlined set of `Selection`s to deal with these issues.